AlexanderYastrebov/bot-idp/README.md

-# bot-idp
+# ⛏️ bot-idp

-`bot-idp` is an OpenID Connect Provider that authorizes user browser via [proof-of-work](https://en.wikipedia.org/wiki/Proof_of_work).
+`bot-idp` is an [OpenID Connect](https://openid.net/developers/how-connect-works/) Provider that authorizes user browser via [proof-of-work](https://en.wikipedia.org/wiki/Proof_of_work).
 It is intended to slow down (AI) bots and scrapers.

 # How it works

-`bot-idp` works with any `reverse-proxy` that supports [OpenID Connect](https://openid.net/developers/how-connect-works/) protocol:
+`bot-idp` works with any `reverse-proxy` that supports OpenID Connect protocol:

 1. End user **navigates to a website or web application** via a browser.
 2. `reverse-proxy` checks authentication **cookie** and proxies to the backend if it is valid.